 When you first arrive at the Grand Canyon, Mather Point is the first 'Canyon overlooks' you encounter on the South Rim.
 From here you marvel at the sight of the North Rim 10 miles in the distance.
 You also look down onto the mile-deep abyss and see the power of the Colorado River as it snakes around below.
 Like every other view point, the Grand Canyon has to offer, the views are spectacular and breathtaking.

-Travel Tips for Arizona
+Travel Tips for Grand Canyon

 Best Time To Visit